 Students receiving an Incomplete mark for attendance/tardiness issues may be asked not to perform in the Student Show (see below).

 Good attendance and punctuality are not only beneficial for individual student progress, but foster a sense of community and team spirit among all students in a course, which we feel is an integral part of learning and performing good improv.
 Showing up and showing up on time also show us and your fellow students you are committed to learning and performing!

 Missing more than 6 out of 8 classes will inherently mean the student has not received enough class time to absorb course concepts and theories; consistent tardiness likewise means the student has not been able to absorb sufficient course concepts and theories.
 In these cases retaking the course is both in the student’s best interest, and in the best interest of fellow students’ progress.

-The CCBTS maintains an online database of student records, including student evaluations, attendance and registration records, and personal information submitted by students during registration necessary to track student progress.
+The CCBTS maintains a database of student records, including student evaluations, attendance and registration records, and personal information submitted by students during registration necessary to track student progress.

 Any current or former student may request a full copy of their student transcript/records by writing to [email protected].

 In accordance with the EU General Data Protection Regulation, any student can also request that we erase any personal data we hold about the student.
 This does not include any data we are obliged to keep for administrative, legal, or security purposes.
 Please be aware that if you are a student and request your data be erased, you will no longer be able to:

 - register for courses beyond Level 1 as they require prerequisite verification information stored in your account.